Home » Desserts » The Best Homemade Caramel Corn with Cashews and Pecans

 Caramel corn must bake low and slow to help crisp up the caramel.
 Baking for an hour, stirring every 15 minutes, should result in crunchy caramel.
 Doing so helps the corn become crunchy and stay fresh longer.

-Nutty Caramel Corn in a white bowl on a Christmas plaid tablecloth
+Caramel corn piled up in a bowl on a table.

 This yummy homemade Nutty Caramel Corn recipe with pecans and cashews makes a big batch and is great for gift-giving!